Minimum System Requirements

 Do you support versions of Internet Explorer?

 On January 12, 2016, Microsoft announced the end of support for IE10, IE9, and IE8 on Windows 7, Windows 8.1, and Windows 10.
-Internet Explorer 11 is the last version of Internet Explorer and is being phased out by Microsoft in favor of Microsoft's newest and more secure browser, Edge.
+Support for Internet Explorer ended on June 15, 2022 by Microsoft in favor of Microsoft's newest and more secure browser, Edge.
 In order to provide a secure and safe experience, the My ACP Decisions web application platform is only compatible on IE11 with Windows 10 (not Windows 8).

 If you receive a message like this when trying to log into My ACP Decisions, it is possible that you are using a browser that is not considered to be secure.